Malobika8/All-In-One/PREP/OrphanRemoval.md

 ### Sol:

-✅ You’re **mostly correct**, and your reasoning works in many real scenarios — but let’s dig into the full truth because this is an **interview-level gotcha**.

----

 > "Yes, the employee will be deleted **because it’s removed from the parent’s collection**, and `orphanRemoval = true`.
 > Even if we don’t nullify the child’s `department` field manually, JPA handles it internally."